gty111/SYSU-ARCH-dark/docs/LAB5.md

 At this part of LAB, we provide a [GEMM template code](https://github.com/gty111/GPU-benchmark/blob/main/simpleGEMM_LAB.cu) of [CUDA](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html), your task is as follows:

 - simulate GEMM template code in GPGPU-SIM and find out the weakness of it
-- you can do whatever you want with the code except the basic test frame in order to improve the performance of the GEMM
+- you can do whatever you want with the code except the basic test frame in order to improve the performance of the GEMM `challenge`

 {: .highlight}
 > `Hint` you can simulate the modified code in GPGPU-SIM to validate the improvement of performance.